ash-project/ash/documentation/tutorials/get-started.md

 #### Clean up your code that uses Ash?

 Creating and using changesets can be verbose.
-Check out the {{link:ash:guide:Code Interface}} to derive things like `Helpdesk.Tickets.Ticket.assign!(representative.id)`
+Check out the {{link:ash:guide:Code Interface}} to derive things like `Helpdesk.Support.Ticket.assign!(representative.id)`

 #### Persist your data